park0107sh/ProjectEuler/README.md

 # ProjectEuler
-My codes for hackerrank project euler in C; simple fun mathematical programming
+Programming version of euler - hackerrank project euler in C; simple fun mathematical programming

 All projects problems can be found here : www.projecteuler.net